ashsass/random-password-generator/README.md

 - [ x ] Light mode, dark mode
 - [ x ] Media queries and sizing issues in general
 - [ ] Enable local storage to hold on to light/dark preference

-## Post Project Thoughts
-- Need more repeititon with certain concepts so I can execute quicker.
-- Styling can take up a lot of my time and CSS can be very tricky.
-I want to continue learning best practices with CSS
-- I really enjoyed this project.
-I was really able to see my hard work pay off with the JavaScript lessons.